flyingmothman/bionlp/README.md

 Running `python train.py` (no arguments) will start a test-run, which will train the models on a very small subset of the data and then evaluate them on the validation set.

-To train `SEQ`, `SpanPred`, and `SeqCRF` models on SocialDisNER and evaluate on test data, run:
+To train `SEQ`, `SpanPred`, and `SeqCRF` models on SocialDisNER and evaluate on test data:
+- Run:
 ```
 python train.py --production --test
 ```
 `--production`: indicates that *all* the training data should be used.
 `--test`: indicates that the test data should also be used to evaluate the models(other than the validation data).

-As soon as it starts, `train.py` will prompt the user to select an experiment.
+- As soon as it starts, `train.py` will prompt the user to select an experiment.
 Select `social_dis_ner_experiment` from the menu.